Your precious new baby has finally arrived, and you are experiencing a rollercoaster of emotions getting to know this new little person....

 “Once your baby is ready for solids it is important to get on to iron-rich foods, like meat and iron fortified cereals, fairly soon.
 Many parents start with fruit and vegetables but bear in mind that your baby’s iron stores from birth will be running out around six months and breastmilk isn’t going to provide enough alone.”

-Remember as a parent you will be getting advice from well meaning people 'left, right and centre'!
+Remember as a parent you will be getting advice 'left, right and centre' on sleep and other baby topics!
 At the end of the day, you choose to do what will work best for you and baby.
 Every family is different, and what has worked well for others, may not be the ideal advice for you.
-Trust your instincts.
+Always speak to a trusted health professional if you have questions or concerns.